sscu-budapest/datazimmer/README.md

 Some utility function to help with

-- setting up data subsets with invoke
+- setting up data environments with invoke
 - simplified dvc pipeline registry

 these are used in [dataset-template](https://github.com/sscu-budapest/dataset-template) and [research-project-template](https://github.com/sscu-budapest/project-template)